 Dear Sir or Madam,

 Hello, my name is Charles Douglas Raby.
-For over 24 years, I’ve been on Texas’ Death Row for a crime that’s been proven physically impossible for me to even a suspect of.
+For 25 years I’ve been on Texas’ Death Row for a crime that’s been proven physically impossible for me to even a suspect of.
 Not only is my DNA completely absent from the scene of the crime, but I’ve been eliminated as the perpetrator in every single way in which this case is looked at.
 As there are very few opportunities for media coverage (unless given an execution date), I am reaching out to you by this media letter with the hope of gaining public awareness and community support.
 My fear is that my first date with death could be my last.
 Coerced confessions, forensic evidence, false/misleading testimony, incompetent lawyers, landmark Supreme Court rulings, and prosecutorial misconduct only make up a fraction of the corruption in my case.
 Please take a few moments to read my story.

 Physical evidence of my case was processed, tested, and stored at the Houston Police Department (HPD) Crime Lab.
 Although physical and blood evidence was readily available for proper testing at the time of my original trial, HPD Crime Lab Analyst Joseph Chu testified before the jury that the forensic results were “inconclusive”.
 In 2005, the federal government began an investigation on the HPD Crime Lab, which was led by Michael Bromwich.
 Bromwich found that the crime lab did not report the results of blood typing and DNA testing – possibly due to a “more sinister manipulation of analytical results”, as the crime lab failed to report results that did not implicate police identified suspects.
 Now, more than 20 years after Chu falsely testified at my trial, the state’s own Chief of Crime Lab states the testimony was “incorrect” and “unsupported”.